peter-leonov/type-predicate-generator/compare.md

 The most complete (and dear to my heart as I've used it in the past) tool in this class is [ts-auto-guard](https://github.com/rhys-vdw/ts-auto-guard).

-This class of checkers produces the final predicate code as distinct files that should be explicitly imported into the application code and built with the rest of the code.
+This class of checkers produces the final predicate code as distinct static files that should be explicitly imported into the application code and built with the rest of the code.
 Generators fall into this category of runtime type checkers.

 Most of the arguments above in favour of using Generator more or less apply to all of the tools in this category.
+The main benefits of this class of tools is compatibility and predictability.
+This very much resonates with the approached to tooling taken in more pragmatic ecosystems like Golang, compiler development and such.

 ### Generator produces type-safe TS